 Hardiness Zone: USDA Zone Map

 Notes: Eryngium yuccifolium (Rattlesnake Master) is an excellent pollinator and beneficial insect attractor with sword-shaped leaves and long lasting, thistle-like flower heads.
 What’s not to like!

-Native to Central Eastern Seaboard, Midwest and a little bit of Connecticut, so not really native to New England, but the pollinators still love it: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+NATURALIZED in a bit of CT, native to Central Eastern Seaboard, Midwest so not really native to New England, but the pollinators still love it: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).